 In May 2011, we started at the popular Wilburn Ridge Trail from Grayson Highlands for an overnight trip.
 Beginning late afternoon under threatening skies, we passed a herd of spotted and dappled wild ponies just before Thomas Knob Shelter.

 The shelter already hosted thru-hikers, some partying in the loft.
-We set up the lower level and left for the viewless hike to Mount Rogers.
-This time we at least found “official summit” using GPS.
+We set up in the lower level and left for the viewless hike to Mount Rogers.
+This time we at least found the “official summit” using GPS.